Wendell Pritchett

-Wendell Eric Pritchett is an American lawyer, legal scholar, professor, and university administrator.
+Wendell Eric Pritchett is an American legal scholar and academic.
 He is currently the James S. Riepe Presidential Professor of Law and Education at the University of Pennsylvania Law School.
 From February to June 2022, Pritchett served as interim president of the University of Pennsylvania; he is the first Black individual to serve as the university's president.

 Pritchett previously served as Chancellor of Rutgers University–Camden (2009–2014), Interim Dean of the University of Pennsylvania Law School (2014-2015), and Provost of the University of Pennsylvania (2017–2022).

-Biography
+Early life and education

 Pritchett's father, also named Wendell Pritchett, was a classical pianist and public school teacher, and his mother Carolyn was a high school English teacher.
 Pritchett grew up in Society Hill, Philadelphia, Pennsylvania, to which his family moved in 1967, and attended Friends Select School.
 He and his wife Anne Kringel, a native of Milwaukee, have two daughters.
 Kringel was the director of the legal research and writing program at the University of Pennsylvania Law School for 20 years.

-Education

-He earned a B.A. in Political Science from Brown University in 1986.
+He earned a B.A. in political science from Brown University in 1986.
 Pritchett earned a J.D. from Yale Law School in 1991, and became a member of the Pennsylvania Bar that year.
 From 1991 to 1992, he worked at the law firm Wolf, Block, Schorr & Solis-Cohen.
 He earned a Ph.D. in history from the University of Pennsylvania in 1997 under the direction of Walter Licht.